David Icke

-Early life, family and education
+Early life and education

-The middle son of three boys born seven years apart, Icke was born in Leicester General Hospital to Beric Vaughan Icke and Barbara J. Cooke, who were married in Leicester in 1951.
+The middle son of three boys, Icke was born in Leicester General Hospital to Beric Vaughan Icke and Barbara J. Cooke, who were married in Leicester in 1951.
 Beric Icke served in the Royal Air Force as a medical orderly during World War II, and after the war became a clerk in the Gents clock factory.
 The family lived in a terraced house on Lead Street in the centre of Leicester, an area that was demolished in the mid-1950s as part of the city's slum clearance.

 When David Icke was three, around 1955, they moved to the Goodwood estate, one of the council estates the post-war Labour government built.
 "To say we were skint", he wrote in 1993, "is like saying it is a little chilly at the North Pole."
 He recalls having to hide under a window or chair when the councilman came for the rent; after knocking, the rent man would walk around the house peering through windows.
 His mother never explained that it was about the rent; she just told Icke to hide.
 He wrote in 2003 that he still gets a fright when someone knocks on the door.
 He attended Whitehall Infant School, and then Whitehall Junior School.